jsiegenthaler/homebridge-eosstb/README.md

 #### Optional

 * **name**: The platform name that appears in the Homebridge logs.
 In Switzerland, the platform is called EOS.
-In Belgium, the platform is called Horizon.
+In Belgium and Great Britain the platform is called Horizon.
 Optional, defaults to "eosstb".

 * **triplePressTime**: The amount of time to detect triple-press of a button.
 Used for triple-press features, such as triple-press of Volume Done generates Mute.
 Optional, defaults to 800ms.